UCAN distance learning

 Each unit is expected to take you at least 12 hours in study, background reading and personal application, but it is up to you how much more you give to particular topics.
-So think in terms, perhaps, of completing the module in one year giving a half-day a week to it with holiday breaks.
+So think in terms, perhaps, of completing the module plus written assignments in one year giving five hours a week to it with holiday breaks.
+St John's expect you to complete within 18 months or pay a continuation fee.
 For those employed by their church, we hope that you will be allowed to undertake some of the material within work time (though not in the church office with all its interruptions!).

 What time of year do I need to start work?